 If any provision of this bylaw shall be declared invalid, the remaining provisions shall continue in effect nonetheless.

 [Adopted 5-2-1955 TM, approved by Attorney General 10-7-1966 (Ch.
 XV, § 8, of the 1973 Bylaws)]

-No person shall take the marine plant known generally as seaweed in an amount exceeding 100 pounds in weight at the time of such taking in any one day without the express written approval of the Board of Selectmen.
+No person shall take the marine plant known generally as seaweed in an amount exceeding 100 pounds in weight at the time of such taking in any one day without the express written approval of the Select Board.
 No person shall take seaweed in any amount on Sunday.